Generic Name: morphine sulfate

 The morphine in morphine sulfate extended-release tablets may cause spasm of the sphincter of Oddi.
 Monitor patients with biliary tract disease, including acute pancreatitis, for worsening symptoms.
 Opioids may cause increases in the serum amylase.

-Avoid the use of mixed agonist/antagonist analgesics (i.e., pentazocine, nalbuphine, and butorphanol) in patients who have received or are receiving a course of therapy with a full opioid agonist analgesic, including morphine sulfate extended-release tablets.
-In these patients, mixed agonists/antagonists analgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms.
+Avoid the use of mixed agonist/antagonist (i.e., pentazocine, nalbuphine, and butorphanol) or partial agonist (buprenorphine) analgesics in patients who have received or are receiving a course of therapy with a full opioid agonist analgesic, including morphine sulfate extended-release tablets.
+In these patients, mixed agonists/antagonist and partial agonist analgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms.

 When discontinuing morphine sulfate extended-release tablets, gradually taper the dose [see Dosage and Administration (2.3)].
 Do not abruptly discontinue morphine sulfate extended-release tablets.